tharveyster/PHP-JavaScript-Event-Calendar/README.md

 There's a 20 minute session timer that will log out users after 20 minutes of inactivity.

-This is currently configured to show all future days with a green background, unless they have events.
-Days with 1 event are yellow, 2 events are orange, 3 events are red, 4 events are purple, and 5 or more events are blue.
+The days with events have a different background color.
+Days with 1 event are yellow, 2 events are orange, 3 events are red, 4 events are purple, and 5 events are blue, and 6 or more events are dark gray.
 The current day is outlined.
-Past days have no background, but if there's un-deleted events left on them they flash yellow.
 This only applies when logged in.
 If you're logged out or unregistered, only days with public events have any color.

 ## Requirements
 Since this calendar is PHP based, it will need to be hosted on a web server with PHP installed in order to function properly.
 It works on PHP version 7.4, and has not been tested with any other versions.